 Character design starts with artists who create sketches and clay sculptures, called maquettes, to get each character just right.
 Then a digital modeler creates a virtual 3D model of the character, sometimes digitally scanning the maquette to use as a reference.
 Digital Modelers have to understand anatomy, as knowing where the bones and muscles sit affects the surface shape.

 Continue to explore using Pixar in a Box, a set of lessons developed by Pixar and Khan Academy.
-Follow the link for a lesson on Character Modeling.
+Follow the link for a lesson on Character Modeling or Crowds.